rundeck/docs/docs/administration/security/authorization.md

 _Note_: `runAs` and `killAs` actions only apply to certain API endpoints, and allow running jobs or adhoc executions or killing executions to be performed with a different username attached as the author of the action.
 See [Rundeck API - Running a Job](/api/rundeck-api.md#running-a-job).

-_Note_: All executions will be showed on history view if `view_history` is not defined.

 _Note_:
 Job deletion requires allowing the 'delete' action both at the generic type